-The PPO will have the authority to cease excavation or construction work.
-In the event of encountering cultural materials or human remains, it is the responsibility of the PPO to halt construction activities and contact and coordinate with the CA to visit the location of the discoveries as quickly as possible.
-Unanticipated discoveries, such as human remains, will follow the protocols developed by OPRHP in 2021 in consultation and coordination with the state's Tribal entities.
-This protocol supersedes previous iterations presented in the BMP, CRMP (TRC 2021), and other related documents and plans (Appendix 2).
+The PPO (or designee) will have the authority to cease excavation or construction work.
+In the event of encountering cultural materials or human remains, it is the responsibility of the PPO (or designee) to halt construction activities and contact and coordinate with the CA to visit the location of the discoveries as quickly as possible.